CLAS ACE Online Policies

 For clinical-track faculty review, evaluations since the previous review for reappointment or promotion must be kept on file.

-Additional information, along with videos about the use of ACE online, can be found at the Evaluation and Exam Service website, below.
+Additional information, along with videos about the use of ACE online, can be found at the links below.